EllipX/ellipxobj/README.md

 ## Pairs

-When a pair is mentioned, it comes in a specific order, and typically written with a / between the two elements as unlike standard pairs, there is no guarantee that elements of a given pair will be 3 characters long.
+When a pair is mentioned, it comes in a specific order, and typically written with a `_` between the two elements as unlike standard pairs, there is no guarantee that elements of a given pair will be 3 characters long.

-The pair has two elements:

-* Amount is in the first element
-* Price is in the second element

 If the order is a buy order, it means exchanging the first element for the second.
 Sell order works the other way around.